 The same is true for keeping pace with always-on, connected consumers as they move through an omnichannel customer journey.
 Consumers demand a personalized customer experience, and evidence shows that delivering such an experience provides a direct line to revenue.
 Yet, unlike the universal acceptance of a dynamic and highly functional supply chain, many organizations are slow to embrace empowering marketers with the same power and flexibility under the spirit of “it’s just marketing” or “marketers just don’t think that way”.
 The hard truth, though, is that if “marketers don’t think that way”, they won’t be long for their jobs as marketing is the direct line between data and revenue and expectations have risen both inside and outside the organizations for marketing to be the tip of the spear for the enterprise as a revenue-generating engine.

-A New Mindset That Leaves Audience Lists Behind
+A New Rules Based Approach That Leaves Audience Lists Behind

 Marketing, perhaps more than any other line of business, has complexities that require dynamic systems of engagement.
 An influx of communications channels.
 Online and offline engagement touchpoints and personas.
 Continuous updates to preferences and permissions.
 The bottom line is that no line of business deals with things like data lists anymore, and none should be bound by legacy technology designed for the age of outbound, batch, or drip communications through audience lists.
 Everything in marketing is now dynamic and enterprises cannot afford to have toys standing in for hardcore data-driven tools needed to achieve the ultimate marketing objective: omnichannel (all outbound and inbound channels) optimized messaging.